ErmeviewEnvironmentalLtd/LogIT/src/READ_ME.txt

     - Added feature to automatically check for new version on startup.
     - Added current model load tab to settings.
 It will now remember if you were using the single or multiple model load tab last time.
+    - Fixed an issue with reading results and check files with the model extractor tool.
+Now deals with absolute paths.
     - Fixed a few more things in the way error handling is dealt with.
       This still needs some work though.
 Sorry :(